 - 2. State Final Qualifier's Information: State Final Qualifiers Information can be found under the Competitive Cheer menu page at www.ihsa.org under Resources.
 This information will highlight and review pertinent state final details. - 3.
-State Final Dates: The 17th annual IHSA Competitive Cheerleading Tournament will be held at the Grossinger Motors Arena, downtown Bloomington, on Friday and Saturday, February 4-5, 2022. - State Final Times: Session 1 Small & Medium Team Division begins at 9:00 a.m. and Session 2 Large & Coed Team Division begins at 3:30 p.m. on Friday, February 4th.
-Session 3 Small & Medium Team Division begins at 11:00 a.m. and Large & Coed Team Division begins at 3:00 p.m. on Saturday, February 5th. - Warm-up order and performance times will be posted online on the Competitive Cheerleading menu page under "State Series Information & Results" at IHSA.org following the sectionals on Monday, January 31, 2022. - 5.
-Packet Pick-Up: On Thursday, February 3, coaches may check in & receive their information packets from 6:30 p.m.
-8:30 p.m. at the VIP entrance of the arena.
-For those teams that do not check in on Thursday night, packets must be picked up Friday morning at 8:00 a.m. at tournament central located in the Pepsi Ice Center fover.
-Only coaches/school representatives may pick up a team packet. - Coaches Meeting: A coach representing each school at the state final must attend a meeting with the IHSA-Tournament Committee prior to their division competition.
-Times and locations will be posted on the online schedule.
-This meeting will be held in the 2nd level restaurant area of Grossinger Motors Arena. - 7.
+State Final Dates: The 18th annual IHSA Competitive Cheerleading Tournament will be held at the Grossinger Motors Arena, downtown Bloomington, on Friday and Saturday, February 3-4, 2023. - 4.
+State Final Times: Session 1 Small & Medium Team Division begins at 9:00 a.m. and Session 2 Large & Coed Team Division begins at 3:30 p.m. on Friday, February 3rd.
+Session 3 Small & Medium Team Division begins at 11:00 a.m. and Large & Coed Team Division begins at 3:00 p.m. on Saturday, February 4th.

+Warm-up order and performance times will be posted online on the Competitive Cheerleading menu page under "State Series Information & Results" at IHSA.org following the sectionals on Monday, January 30, 2023.

+- 5. Packet Pick-Up: On Thursday, February 2, coaches may check in & receive their information packets from 6:00 p.m.
+8:00 p.m. at the VIP entrance of the arena.
+For those teams that do not check in on Thursday night, packets must be picked up Friday morning after 7:00 a.m. at registration located in the Pepsi Ice Center foyer.
+Only coaches/school representatives may pick up a team packet. - 6.
+Coaches Meeting: In lieu of an in-person coaches meeting prior to competition at the state final, a virtual coaches meeting will be conducted at 8 p.m. on the Tuesday prior to the state final. - 7.
 Ticket Information: Per IHSA Board Policy 22, GoFan Digital Tickets will be the exclusive ticket option available for this sport at the Sectional and State Final levels of the State Series.
 Any exceptions must be approved by the IHSA office.
-The tickets will be \$11 per session (child in arms requires no ticket), general admission for the state final and must be purchased through GoFan.co\IHSA or the GoFan app. - 8.
+The tickets will be \$12 per session (child in arms requires no ticket). - 8.
 Hotels: School authorities from each participating school must make their own room reservations.
 The IHSA has courtesy blocks of rooms with a preferred group rate for the state final.
-A school representative must call to confirm hotel rooms by the deadline of midnight on Tuesday, February 1, 2022, identifying themselves as an IHSA state qualifying cheer team.
+A school representative must call to confirm hotel rooms by the deadline of midnight on Tuesday, January 31, 2023, identifying themselves as an IHSA state qualifying cheer team.
 Rooms will be released to the public following the deadline.
 A list of these reserved hotels can be found in this manual and online on the competitive cheerleading menu page.
 Schools are responsible for all housing expenses.